 Your degree may have taught you all about different types of programming languages, from imperative to declarative, and from component-orientated to object-oriented, all in a structured way.

-The framework and theory that you learnt at university makes up the foundations of most of the latest tools and languages in industry.
+The framework and theory that you learned at university make up the foundations of most of the latest tools and languages in industry.
 You have enough expertise within the subject to teach yourself new skills to increase your employability.

-Websites like Free Code Camp and Lynda, offer a wealth of resources to help you get up to speed within your specialism.
+Websites like Free Code Camp and Lynda, offer a wealth of resources to help you get up to speed with your specialism.

 Check out the types of roles available for STEM graduate jobs (Science, Technology, Engineering and Mathematics).

 Self-teaching is not something that goes unnoticed by employers.
 Though it might feel like you’re not really getting the chance to apply your skills to a work environment, employers will notice and appreciate the fact you’ve taken the initiative to progress your knowledge in your own time.

 2. Find a mentor/tutor or ask for help

 What self-teaching does lack, however, is guidance from an expert.
 You can’t be sure that what you’re learning, or the direction you’re going in will be relevant to the kind of roles you’re applying for.

 There are plenty of online mentoring resources available to people in the IT sector for this specific reason, so check out sites like Code Mentor which will help you build up your skills, or Tutor Hub, where industry professionals and postgraduate students offer tuition and guidance for reasonable prices.

 If you can’t afford these options, look into forums and communities that support the progression of programming and IT-related disciplines.